jasonwpost/german-app/README.md

 Test your German grammar skills with this web application built on the MEAN stack with Angular 2.

 The idea is that when you have an account, the database tracks how well you are doing on certain words.
 If you do well on some words, they are less likely to appear in future tests, and if you do poorly, they are more likely to appear.
 However, the tests should still work without having to authenticate yourself.

 ## To do
 * populate mongo database with lots of artikels
 * create a artikel service
-* finish back end for authentication
+* create functions for adding artikels to users database
+* figure out design for adding artikels - maybe permissions for users?
 * unit tests!!

 ## To do later